carpentries/workshop_administrators/administrator_manual.md

 Beginning of workshop administrators manual.
 Original [Google Doc here](https://docs.google.com/document/d/1TY_AeJFzAe2UCNFTOu9hK3jfOqq3mD-x1RAYCkohDtQ/edit).

 ## Workshop administrators are responsible for handling all inquiries about Carpentries workshops in their regions.
+A job description can be found [here](#).
 This can include:

-#### Asking about Carpentries workshops in general
+#### Asking about Carpentries workshops in general (section under development)
 Refer them to more information
 * websites
 * FAQs